On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Concluding Remarks

-Motivated by growing pricing applications in centralized matching markets, we study the behavior of the value function of the linear program (LP) introduced by \cite{aouad2022dynamic} for cost-minimizing dynamic stochastic matching, with a particular focus on its (weak) concavity with respect to agents' arrival rates.
-We establish a key result: it is sufficient for all optimal solutions of the LP to have strictly positive unmatched rates to ensure weak concavity.
-Leveraging this insight, we demonstrate that weak concavity is guaranteed when there are at most three agent types sharing the same patience level.
-For the general case with an arbitrary number of types, (weak) concavity is more likely to hold when agents are either highly patient, have similar patience levels, or exhibit substantial heterogeneity in matching efficiencies.
+Motivated by the growing use of pricing in centralized matching markets, we study the value function of the linear program introduced by \citet{aouad2022dynamic} for cost-minimizing dynamic stochastic matching, with a particular focus on its (weak) concavity with respect to demand arrival rates.
+Our main result shows that weak concavity is guaranteed if every optimal basic feasible solution of the LP is nondegenerate.
+Building on this result, we further establish that weak concavity holds whenever all demand types have strictly positive unmatched rates.
+Leveraging this insight, we show that weak concavity is guaranteed when there are at most three demand types with a common patience level.
+More generally, for an arbitrary number of types, we find that (weak) concavity is more likely to hold when demands are either highly patient or highly impatient, when patience levels are similar across types, or when matching efficiencies are sufficiently heterogeneous.

 We then turn our attention to the pricing application and design an efficient MM algorithm that requires little stepsize tuning.
 To evaluate its performance, we apply our MM algorithm to the Chicago ridesharing dataset.
 Experimental results demonstrate that, compared to a projected gradient-based method whose performance is highly sensitive to stepsize selection, our approach significantly reduces both running time and the number of iterations, while simultaneously achieving better optimality.
+Several extensions of this pricing application are also discussed.

+Our final remark is that the nonzero unmatched-rate conditions required in \Cref{prop:n-weak-concave-nonzero} for weak concavity arise naturally in dynamic stochastic matching systems when agents have limited patience.
+Indeed, the counterexamples that violate weak concavity in Appendix~\ref{sec:examples} no longer apply once one considers the value function of the MDP.
+It is therefore reasonable to conjecture that the optimal value function of the corresponding MDP is always weakly concave.
+Nevertheless, computing the exact optimal value function (and its supergradient with respect to the arrival rates) remains subject to the curse of dimensionality.
+Our theoretical and empirical results provide evidence that highly effective and scalable price optimization algorithms can be developed by using the LP value as a proxy for the true matching cost.

-\ACKNOWLEDGMENT{ The authors thank Ying Cui from UC Berkeley for helpful discussions. }
+\ACKNOWLEDGMENT{ The authors thank Ying Cui from UC Berkeley for helpful discussions.
+Chen acknowledges the support of the INFORMS Transportation Science and Logistics Society.
+Yan also acknowledges the support of the National Science Foundation under Award Number 2517861. }

 \begin{APPENDICES}